Socket Size Chart (Metric and Standard in Order)

 Sockets are an extremely useful tool for tightening and removing nuts and bolts.
-Because they are available in a wide range of sizes, lengths, materials, and even different measurement systems, it’s understandable to be unsure which types and sizes you need.
+It’s understandable to be unsure which types and sizes you need, this socket size chart should help.

 To help you understand the differences between socket sets, I put together these Standard (SAE) and Metric (mm) socket set size charts and included intended set “best-use” information below the charts.